State ‘forever closing loopholes’ in tax system - Taoiseach

 “We’re forever closing loopholes that exist in our tax system and we do that through the OECD and Beps,” he said.

-“This is not helping the European union to build trust,” Mr Morawiecki said, noting that he is a strong supporter of a digital tax for technology giants operating across the European Union, to which the Republic is opposed.
+“This is not helping the European union to build trust,” Mr Morawiecki said, noting that he is a strong supporter of a digital tax for technology giants operating across the European Union, to which Ireland is opposed.